ASBN – Advanced Practice

 Laws & Rules

-Act 412 of 2021 allows a pathway for certified nurse practitioners (CNPs) to apply for full independent practice after having practiced 6,240 hours under a collaborative practice agreement.
+Act 412 of 2021 allows a pathway for certified nurse practitioners (CNPs) and clinical nurse specialists (CNS) to apply for full independent practice after having practiced 6,240 hours under a collaborative practice agreement.

 Applications shall be submitted through the Arkansas Nurse Portal.
 Once all required documents have been received, applications will be sent for review by the Full Independent Practice Credentialing Committee (FIPCC).
 The FIPCC will meet at least quarterly to review all applications.